William Shakespeare

 Rather, like most authors, he shows a smattering of knowledge that any talented generalist may acquire—and a keen ability to pick out intriguing tidbits, as befits a popular writer.
 Sorry, coalition, but there's just "no evidence" on your side here.

 • How could such a commoner have shown intimate familiarity with royal court life in his plays?
-Or with foreign countries like Italy?
+Or with foreign countries?
 The coalition's declaration asks, "How did he become so familiar with all things Italian that even obscure details in these plays are accurate?"

 But he didn't show such intimate familiarity with these matters!
 And he wasn't so accurate.
 Is there really such deep insight into how the court of Henry IV operated in the two plays covering that reign?
-Rather there's deep insight into family relationships and into how people deal with responsibility and guilt, all of which are placed in the popular court setting.
-But I don't see any privileged information about the royal family.
+Rather there's deep insight into family relationships and into how people deal with responsibility and guilt—common personal and domestic concerns that are placed in the court setting.
+Further, I don't see any privileged information about the royal family.
 Historians seem to agree that his writing did not accurately portray court life or history.
 We readers and play-goers don't mind, because it's the human drama we want to experience, not a history lesson.

-As for his depiction of Italy, Shakespeare—far from being uncannily accurate—made mistakes about that country in his plays that could better be presented as evidence that he didn't know it firsthand—such as when he placed the landlocked city of Milan on the sea!
+As for his depiction of Italy, Shakespeare—far from being uncannily accurate—makes mistakes that could better be presented as evidence that he didn't know it firsthand—such as when he placed the landlocked city of Milan on the sea!

 In any case, this was the period of the Italian-centred Renaissance, during which information about that country and its culture was widely available and lapped up in England.
 There is no information in the Shakespearean canon that was not commonly available in London, England.